Three taxes in Wales are affected:

 Land Transaction Tax

-From 1 April 2018, Land Transaction Tax (LTT) will replace Stamp Duty Land Tax (SDLT).
+On 1 April 2018, Land Transaction Tax (LTT) replaced Stamp Duty Land Tax (SDLT).

-LTT will be collected by the Welsh Revenue Authority (WRA).
+LTT is collected by the Welsh Revenue Authority (WRA).
 The Welsh Government published rates and bands for LTT in October 2017.

 HMRC will not accept SDLT returns for land transactions in Wales with an effective date of transaction on or after 1 April 2018.

-If you plan to purchase land or property in Wales on or after 1 April 2018, ask your conveyancer or solicitor about the arrangements for LTT.
+If you have purchased land or property in Wales since 1 April 2018, ask your conveyancer or solicitor about the arrangements for LTT.

 If you are buying land and/or property that fall in more than one tax jurisdiction on or after 1 April 2018, read this guidance to ensure you pay the right tax.